Prerequisites

 By default, any new database will use RAM only.
 To create a Redis Enterprise database (REDB) that can use flash storage, specify the following in the redisEnterpriseCluster section of the REDB custom resource definition:

-• isRof: true enables Redis on Flash
+• isRof: true enables Auto Tiering

 • rofRamSize defines the RAM capacity for the database